classiebit/eventmie-pro-docs/resources/docs/1.0/features/speakers-sponsors.md

 ---

->{danger} Organiser cannot add other organiser's speakers or sponsors to their events.
+>{danger} Organizer cannot link other organizer's speakers or sponsors to their events.

 ---

->{primary} After adding speakers & sponsors to an event, they can be seen on the Event Page
+>{primary} The Event speakers & sponsors can be seen on the Event page.